Resources for Instructors

 The Academic Performance Report allows faculty to share concerns (attendance, performance, participation) about students with academic advisors in Academic Services.
 Advisors will collaborate with faculty members and provide outreach and support to students as needed.
-Please refer to this chart.
-Scroll down to “Level of Concern” — level Low, and under “How to Share” there is a link to the Academic Performance Report.
+During a semester in progress, faculty are invited to share any concerns regarding student attendance, performance or participation through our Academic Performance Report.

 If you have immediate concerns about a student's health or safety, please submit a Care Report and/or contact Public Safety at 781-736-3333.